Replacing functors with enriched ones: Homotopy functors

 Note that any simplicial functor is automatically a homotopy functor since simplicial functors preserve (strict) homotopies.
-The goal of this section is to show that the converse of this statement holds up to natural equivalence if $\Cin$ either admits tensors or cotensors by standard simplices.
+The goal of this section is to show that the converse of this statement holds up to natural equivalence if $\Cin$ admits either tensors or cotensors by $\Delta[1]$.

-\begin{theorem} Let $\Cin$ be a small simplicial category that either admits tensors by the standard simplex $\Delta[n]$ for every $n \geq 0$, or that admits cotensors by the standard simplex $\Delta[n]$ for every $n \geq 0$.
-Then for any simplicial model category $\modN$, every homotopy functor $\Cin_0 \to \modN$ is weakly equivalent to a simplicial functor. \end{theorem}
+\begin{theorem} Let $\Cin$ be a small simplicial category that admits tensors by $\Delta[1]$ or that admits cotensors by $\Delta[1]$.
+Then for any simplicial model category $\modN$, a functor $\Cin_0 \to \modN$ is weakly equivalent to a simplicial functor if and only if it is a homotopy functor. \end{theorem}

+If $\Cin$ admits (co)tensors by the standard simplex $\Delta[1]$, then homotopy functors can be characterized as follows.